jeff4/a7/src/pages/posts/22-chap7-notes.md

 1. See also Chapter 5 of ISL (Introduction to Statistical Learning 2021 by Tibshirani et al).
 PDF available in Box
 1. See also quick overview of Regularization concepts in GBC Section 5.2.2, such as very basic treatment of "generalization, underfitting, overfitting, bias, variance, and regularization." p.
 221
 	* On GBC p.
 107 note that '**generalization error** is exactly synonymous with **test error**' from first page of Section 5.2
-1. 'Regularization adds terms to the objective function which can be thought of as extra constraints and penalities.
+1. Regularization adds terms to the objective function which can be thought of as extra constraints and penalities.

+#### JH Break

-1. 'Sometimes these constraints/penalties are meant to improve performance on the test set.
+1. Sometimes these constraints/penalties are meant to improve performance on the test set.
-1. 'Sometimes these constraints/penalties **are designed to encode specific kinds of prior knowledge**.
+1. Sometimes these constraints/penalties **are designed to encode specific kinds of prior knowledge**.
-1. 'Sometimes these constraints/penalties are meant to improve the generalization of a model so that it does not overfit on a simple objective.
+1. Sometimes these constraints/penalties are meant to improve the generalization of a model so that it does not overfit on a simple objective.
-1. 'Finally, regularization includes *ensemble methods* which combine multiple hypotheses to explain training data' p.222
+1. Finally, regularization includes *ensemble methods* which combine multiple hypotheses to explain training data' p.222
 1. In the context of deep learning, *most regularization strategies are based on regularizing estimators*.
 	* **Regularizing an estimator works by trading increased bias for reduced variance.**
 	* An effective regularizer is one that makes a profitable trade by significantly reducing variance while not overly increasing bias.

+#### JH Break

 1. Some archaelogy. **J() = objective function**.
 From GBC p.79, synonyms for objective function include:
 	* **cost function**
 	* **loss function**